Introduction

 The Fair-Dealing Exception

-- Full disclosure of all relevant facts to beneficiaries
+- The trustee makes full disclosure of all relevant information to the beneficiaries.

 Duty to Avoid Competition